-Students will be dropped off and picked up alongside the small playground/parking lot area on Cedar Street.
+Students will be dropped off and picked up alongside the small playground/parking lot area on Cedar Street or Harvey St. as assigned according to their grade.
 Families are asked to keep the flow of traffic moving on the right hand side of Cedar Street and Harvey Street by dropping off their child(ren) and then moving back into the flow of traffic.
 If parents need to stop and/or exit their car, they shall use the LEFT side of Cedar Street or park along an adjacent street in order to walk their child(ren) onto school property safely.
 Students should not be dropped off on the south side of Jefferson Street due to buses needing to unload at this point and it ties up traffic.

 Students walking to school or riding bicycles to school shall park and lock up their bicycles in the bike racks provided by the school.
 After arriving on school property and parking their bicycles, students will enter the building immediately.
-If arrival is before 7:45 a.m., walkers and/or bicycle riders shall park their bikes in the racks and enter the building through Door 1 and proceed to before-care.
+If arrival is before 7:45 a.m., walkers and/or bicycle riders shall park their bikes in the racks and enter the building through the Main Front Door (Door 1) and proceed to Extended Care.

 Walkers and bike riders shall leave the school grounds immediately after dismissal of the school day.
-Once the final bell rings and buses leave, there is no longer any supervision provided by the school except in After-Care.
-All other students remaining will be sent to After-Care and will be billed accordingly.
+Once the final bell rings and buses leave, there is no longer any supervision provided by the school except in Extended Care.
+All other students remaining will be sent to Extended Care at 3:20 if not picked up and will be billed accordingly.